 Step 25.Updates download and installation if required.

 Step 26.
-AC ISE Posture module collects initial information about the system (like OS version, installed security products, their definition version).
-At this stage AC ISE posture module involves OPSWAT API to collect information about security products.
-Collected data is sent to ISE.
-As a reply to this request ISE provides posture requirements list.
-Requirements list is selected as a result of posture policy processing.
-To match correct policy, ISE uses device OS version (present in request) and session id value to pick other required attributes (AD/LDAP groups).
-Session ID value is sent by client as well.
+AC ISE Posture module collects initial information about the system (like OS version, installed security products, and their definition version).
+At this stage, the AC ISE posture module involves OPSWAT API to collect information about security products.
+The collected data is sent to ISE.
+As a reply to this request, ISE provides a posture requirements list.
+The requirements list is selected as a result of posture policy processing.
+To match the correct policy, ISE uses the device OS version (present in the request) and session id value to pick other required attributes (AD/LDAP groups).
+The session ID value is sent by the client as well.

 Step 27.
-At this step client involves OPSWAT calls and other mechanism to check posture requirements.
-Final report with requirements list and their status is sent to ISE.
-ISE needs to make final decision about the endpoint compliance staus.
-If endpoint market as non compliant at this step set of remediation actions is returned.
-For the compliant endpoint ISE writes compliance status into the session and as well put last posture timestamp to the endpoint attributes if Posture Lease is configured.
-Posture result is sent back to the endpoint.
-In case when Posture Reassessment (PRA) time for PRA put by ISE into this packet as well.
+At this step, the client involves OPSWAT calls and other mechanisms to check posture requirements.
+The final report with the requirements list and their status are sent to ISE.
+ISE needs to make the final decision about the endpoint compliance status.
+If the endpoint is marked as non-compliant at this step, a set of remediation actions is returned.
+For the compliant endpoint, ISE writes compliance status into the session and as well puts the last posture timestamp to the endpoint attributes if Posture Lease is configured.
+The posture result is sent back to the endpoint.
+In the case of Posture Reassessment (PRA) time for PRA is put by ISE into this packet as well.

-In non-compliant scenario take those points into account:
+In a non-compliant scenario take these points into account:

-Note: In case when security product has to communicate with external resources (Internal/External Update servers) you need to ensure that this communication is allowed in Redirect-ACL/DACL.
+Note: In case when security product has to communicate with external resources (Internal/External Update servers) you must ensure that this communication is allowed in Redirect-ACL/DACL.

-Step 28.ISE sends COA request to the NAD which should trigger new authentication for the user.
-NAD should confirm this request by COA ACK.
-Keep in mind that for VPN case COA push is used, so no new authentication request is sent.
-Instead ASA removes previous authorization parameters (Redirect URL, Redirect ACL, DACL) from the session and applies new parameters from COA request.
+Step 28.ISE sends a COA request to the NAD which must trigger a new authentication for the user.
+NAD must confirm this request by COA ACK.
+Keep in mind that for the VPN cases COA push is used, so no new authentication request is sent.
+Instead, ASA removes previous authorization parameters (redirect URL, redirect ACL, and DACL) from the session and applies new parameters from the COA request.

 Important considerations: